 which contain both the parton splittings in vacuum $\gamma_{a\rightarrow bc}(z)$ and medium-induced ones $\Delta \gamma_{a\rightarrow bc}(z,Q^2)$, whose detailed expressions can be found in Refs.~\cite{Wang:2009qb,Schafer:2007xh}.
 Note that the medium-induced splitting functions $\Delta \gamma_{a\rightarrow bc}$ depend on the jet transport parameter $\hat q$ integrated over the path length of the quark propagation.
 For example,

 is the medium-induced quark splitting function, where $\ell_T$ is the relative transverse momentum of the final partons and $x_L=\ell_T^2/2p^+q^-z(1-z)$ is the fractional light-cone momentum carried by the hard parton from the target nucleus that induces the parton splitting, $y^-$ is the light-cone coordinate of the target nucleons involved in the secondary scattering and $\mu_D$ represents beam partons' average intrinsic transverse momentum inside a nucleon.
 The jet transport parameter $\hat q$ here arises from the twist-four quark-gluon correlation function in a factorized form as assumed in Ref.~\cite{Wang:2009qb}.
+In the next-to-leading order (NLO) calculation of transverse momentum broadening in SIDIS \cite{Kang:2013raa,Kang:2014ela} , one can derive the QCD evolution equation for $\hat q$.
+The energy and scale dependence of $\hat q$ from such evolution equation can be used together with the NLO results to provide a consistent prediction of the energy and scale dependence of the transverse momentum broadening of final hadrons in SIDIS.
+Within the LO high-twist approach, we will assume, however, a constant $\hat q$ for the phenomenological study in this article.
 The medium-induced quark-to-gluon and gluon-to-quark splitting functions in Eqs.~(\ref{mDGLAP1}) and (\ref{mDGLAP2}) couple the quark and gluon fragmentation functions through the mDGLAP equations.